xavier268/myprolog/README.md

 Any non variable is a legal object name.
 Redefine + or £ if you so wish ...

-Numbers can be interger or flaoting point.
+Numbers can be integer or flaoting point.

 Neither variable nor numbers can have children elements.